Spring 2014 Seminar Series

 All BTC seminars are free and open to the public.
-They are also available as one credit courses.* This semester's seminar is:
+They are also available as 1-credit courses.
+This semester's seminar is:

-Instructor: Dr. Jim Riker, Director, Beyond the Classroom
+Instructor: Dr. James Riker, Director, Beyond the Classroom

 Time:Monday, 7:00-9:00 pm, 1102 SCC Seminar Room; begins January 27th with â€śA Force More Powerful!â€ť